NLeSC/noodles/doc/source/poetry_tutorial.rst

 in the last line of the ``sentence`` method, but the string format method doesn't support wrapping.
 We rely on getting the signature of a function by calling ``inspect.signature``.
 In some cases of build-in function this raises an exception.
+Note that this is a design flaw in Python, not Noodles!
 We may find a work around for these cases in future versions of Noodles.
 For the moment we'll have to define a little wrapper function.

 .. code:: python